mikenewbuild/mikefallows/posts/shopify-theme-development-with-esbuild.md

 ### Build config

-Teh convention is to set up a build file as `esbuild.config.js`.
+The convention is to set up a build file as `esbuild.config.js`.
 The example below takes the `theme.js` file as the entry point, and compiles the minified output to the `assets` directory in a format for browsers that support the es2018 syntax.
-This allows for some sloghtly older versions of browsers to be supported, but not legacy versions like IE11 which I no longer actively support.
+This allows for some slightly older versions of browsers to be supported, but not legacy versions like IE11 which I no longer actively support.

 ```js
 import esbuild from 'esbuild'